W. H. Murray: Life

 He then spent three years in prisoner of war camps in Italy (Chieti), Germany (Moosberg, Brunswick) and Czechoslovakia (Marisch Trubeau Oflag VIII-F).
 While imprisoned, Murray wrote a book entitled Mountaineering in Scotland.
 The first draft of the work was written on the only paper available to him – rough toilet paper.
 The manuscript was found and destroyed by the Gestapo.
 To the incredulity of his fellow prisoners, Murray's response to the loss was to start again, despite the risk of its loss and his physical condition being so poor from the near starvation diet that he believed he would never climb again.
 The rewritten work was finally published in 1947 and was followed by the sequel, Undiscovered Scotland, in 1951.
 Both concentrate on Scottish winter climbing and were widely credited with helping to inspire the post-war renaissance in the sport.

 Murray was deputy leader to Eric Shipton on the 1951 Everest Reconnaissance Expedition, but failed to acclimatise at altitude and so was not included in the 1953 team.
 He also explored part of the Api group in Nepal with John Tyson in 1953.
 He was an active campaigner to protect wilderness areas of Scotland from ill-considered development.
 In 1961, a major success was the defeat of plans to build a hydroelectric scheme in Glen Nevis.

-He won many awards, including the Literary Award of the U.S.A Education Board, an honorary doctorate from Stirling University and the Mungo Park Medal for Himalayan exploration.
+He won many awards, including the Literary Award of the U.S.A.
+Education Board, an honorary doctorate from Stirling University and the Mungo Park Medal for Himalayan exploration.
 He settled with his wife, Anne B. Murray (née Clark), in Argyll.
-He was appointed O.B.E. in 1966.
+He was appointed O.B.E. in the 1966 New Years Honours for services to Mountaineering in Scotland.

-His autobiography, The Evidence of Things Not Seen, was completed on his death by his wife Anne, who also contributed some of her poetry.
-The title was that of one of final chapters of Mountaineering in Scotland where Murray quoted a passage from the KJV translation of the New Testament which states that "faith is the evidence of things not seen" (Epistle to the Hebrews, chapter 11, verse 1).
-It won the Grand Prize of the Banff Mountain Book Festival (2002).
+His autobiography, The Evidence of Things Not Seen, won the Grand Prize of the Banff Mountain Book Festival (2002).
+The book was completed on his death by his wife Anne, who also contributed some of her poetry and its title links to the title of the penultimate chapter of his earlier book Mountaineering in Scotland where Murray quoted a passage from the KJV translation of the New Testament which states that "faith is the evidence of things not seen" (Epistle to the Hebrews, chapter 11, verse 1).